The F-35: A New Era of International Cooperation

 The F-35 Lighting II represents a revolution in technology.
 With fully integrated avionics, advanced sensor fusion, stealth design and a dizzying array of interoperability and data-exchange capabilities, the F-35 is an evolution in air superiority.
 This multirole combat fighter is poised to reinvent air power for North Atlantic Treaty Organization (NATO) members by strengthening international cooperation and allowing for enhanced interoperability among allies.

-This cooperation among allies on the F-35 program extends beyond the battlefield – it’s also essential to the aircraft’s production.
+This cooperation among allies on the F-35 program extends beyond the battlespace – it’s also essential to the aircraft’s production.
 Hundreds of companies around the world are building components and support equipment for the F-35, generating tens of thousands of jobs worldwide.
-In the past two years, F-35s for the United Kingdom and the Netherlands have rolled out of the Lockheed Martin Fort Worth, Texas, factory, and aircraft for Italy are on the production line now.
-Foreign Military Sales (FMS) customers include Israel and Japan, while the Republic of Korea announced earlier this year their selection of the F-35 as their next generation fighter.
+In the past few years, F-35s for Australia, the United Kingdom and the Netherlands have rolled out of the Lockheed Martin Fort Worth, Texas, factory and the first Italian F-35 rolled out of the Cameri, Italy, Final Assembly & Check Out (FACO) facility.
+Aircraft for Italy, the Netherlands and Foreign Military Sales (FMS) customers Israel and Japan are on the production line now, and the Republic of Korea announced last year their selection of the F-35 as their next generation fighter.

 Interoperability through Partnership